 Audience:

-The intended audience for the conformance specifications produced by this work group is expected to include Issuers, including Driving Licences authorities and other entities that wish to issue ISO/IEC 18013-5 credentials; implementers that are producing hardware and/or software to verify an issued credential and the entities that use verifying hardware and software; platform providers that produce devices and/or software to hold and enable presentation of issued credentials.
-Additionally, while not the target audience, credential Holders, public advocacy groups, and those developing compliance testing and platforms will find these conformance specifications informative.
+The intended audience for the conformance specifications produced by this work group is expected to include Issuers, including Driving Licences authorities and other entities that wish to issue ISO/IEC 18013-5, ISO/IEC 18013-7, or similar standards; Implementors that are producing hardware and/or software to verify an issued identity credential and the entities that use verifying hardware and software; platform providers that produce devices and/or software to hold and enable presentation of issued credentials.
+Additionally, while not the target audience, credential holders, public advocacy groups, and those developing compliance testing and platforms will find these conformance specifications informative.

 DURATION